wesionio/docs/policy/voken_referral_program.rst

 Whitelist Registration Referral Reward: 100%
 --------------------------------------------

-- Anyone who participate in the :ref:`voken_sale` by using a whitelisted ETH wallet address would enjoy a gift of **BUY ONE AND GET ONE MORE FREE**.
+- Anyone who participate in the :ref:`wesion_sale` by using a whitelisted ETH wallet address would enjoy a gift of **BUY ONE AND GET ONE MORE FREE**.
-- Registering each whitelist wallet address costs ``1,001 Vokens``, and a referrer's wallet address is needed which is already whitelisted.
+- Registering each whitelist wallet address costs ``1,001 wesions``, and a referrer's wallet address is needed which is already whitelisted.
-- The **whitelist referral relationship chain** data will be saved to :ref:`voken_contract` on the Ethereum blockchain, which cannot be tampered.
+- The **whitelist referral relationship chain** data will be saved to :ref:`wesion_contract` on the Ethereum blockchain, which cannot be tampered.
-- ``1,001 Vokens`` will be **100% used as rewards**
+- ``1,001 wesions`` will be **100% used as rewards**
-- Settled with Voken,
+- Settled with wesion,
   will transfer to your wallet addresses automatically and immediately, process by contract.
-- Get one more level for each registration with your whitelisted address, ``301 Vokens`` for direct referral reward (Lv.1, default), up to 15 levels (15+ referrals):
+- Get one more level for each registration with your whitelisted address, ``301 wesions`` for direct referral reward (Lv.1, default), up to 15 levels (15+ referrals):

 =====  =====================================
-Level  Amount of reward (1,001 Vokens Total)
+Level  Amount of reward (1,001 wesions Total)
 =====  =====================================
-Lv.1   **301 Vokens**
+Lv.1   **301 wesions**
-Lv.2   200 Vokens
+Lv.2   200 wesions
-Lv.3   100 Vokens
+Lv.3   100 wesions
-Lv.4   100 Vokens
+Lv.4   100 wesions
-Lv.5   100 Vokens
+Lv.5   100 wesions
-Lv.6   50 Vokens
+Lv.6   50 wesions
-Lv.7   40 Vokens
+Lv.7   40 wesions
-Lv.8   30 Vokens
+Lv.8   30 wesions
-Lv.9   20 Vokens
+Lv.9   20 wesions
-Lv.10  10 Vokens
+Lv.10  10 wesions
-Lv.11  10 Vokens
+Lv.11  10 wesions
-Lv.12  10 Vokens
+Lv.12  10 wesions
-Lv.13  10 Vokens
+Lv.13  10 wesions
-Lv.14  10 Vokens
+Lv.14  10 wesions
-Lv.15  10 Vokens
+Lv.15  10 wesions
 =====  =====================================

-- When the contract automatically settles the 1001 Vokens reward, some Lvs may be absent (due to insufficient referrals, or do not exist).
+- When the contract automatically settles the 1001 wesions reward, some Lvs may be absent (due to insufficient referrals, or do not exist).
-  In this case, all unsuccessful rewards will be saved in the :ref:`voken_contract`, and will be reward to Top-Sales 100 after the :ref:`voken_sale`.
+  In this case, all unsuccessful rewards will be saved in the :ref:`wesion_contract`, and will be reward to Top-Sales 100 after the :ref:`wesion_sale`.

 .. _sales_referral_reward: